New surveillance video shows the horrific attack on Lady Gaga's dog walker - Local News 8

 That video is part of the evidence that LAPD detectives are scrutinizing, according to LAPD Officer Mike Lopez.

-The footage, recorded by a home surveillance camera, shows the dog walker on Sierra Bonita Avenue in Hollywood on Wednesday night when a light-colored sedan slows down and stops next to him.
-At least two people can be seen exiting the vehicle and accosting the dog walker.
-In the video, the victim is heard shouting “no, no” as he struggles with his attackers.
+The footage, recorded by a home surveillance camera and obtained by CNN, shows the man walking on what police identified as Sierra Bonita Avenue in Hollywood when a light-colored sedan slows and stops next to him.

+At least two individuals can be seen exiting the vehicle, accosting the dog walker as a physical altercation ensues.
+The footage also contains vivid audio in which the victim can be heard telling the attackers, “No, no” as he struggles with the men.

-One man is seen restraining the victim, as the other appears to point a gun.
-As a gunshot rings out, the victim is seen falling backward as the men race back to the car.
+One attacker restrains the victim, as the other appears to point a gun.
+A gunshot can be heard, and the victim falls backward as the assailants race back to the car.

-“Oh my God, oh my God, help me,” the dog walker is heard shouting just before the car drives off.
-He’s heard saying he’s been shot in the heart and lungs and that the two dogs have been stolen as neighbors rushed to help him.
+“Oh my God, oh my God, help me,” the man shouts before the car drives off.
+As neighbors rush to the man’s aid, he continues to scream for help, saying he’s been shot in the heart and lungs and that two dogs have been stolen.

 “We heard blood-curdling screaming.
 And then within about a minute, a shot rang out,” a neighbor Rachel Mason told CNN.
 “We just ducked for cover, ran inside and called 911.”